JoinCODED/TASK-Masterclass-M4-TypeScript/README.md

    - **age**: `number`
    - **company**: `string`
    - **position**: `string`
+7. Complete the function for `showEmployees` and behold the magic of auto-completion!
-7. Verify your script works by running `npm start`.
+8. Verify your script works by running `npm start`.
-8. Type in the `Manager` interface:
+9. Type in the `Manager` interface:
    - **firstName**: `string`
    - **lastName**: `string`
    - **age**: `number`
    - **company**: `string`
    - **position**: `string`
    - **level**: `number`
+10. Complete the function for `showManagers` and behold the magic of auto-completion!
+11. Verify your script works by running `npm start`.

 ### Interfaces Bonus